How to Start

-We’re here to help you develop musical leadership skills and tools that will help you infuse lessons across the academic curriculum with music making and songs that boost student engagement and learning.
+We’re here to help you develop musical leadership skills.
 You’ll learn wonderful songs, and you will also write songs that fit your curriculum!

 We are here to help you find your musical voice so you can love singing.
 Most teachers tell us they are shower singers on day one, but those feelings quickly dissolve as teachers realize they are better singers than they knew.
 Learning to breathe properly, sing in a good range for your voice, and to relax when you sing are really helpful strategies.
 The most important thing is to have fun, and we do lots of that in class.

 When you take the courageous step of sharing music with your students, they will be more than appreciative!
 They will be supportive and beg for more.
 Teachers tell us when they start leading music two things happen.
 “The hug factor” goes up and students tell them they are really cool for playing the guitar at school.
 And it’s true.

 Leading music for learning in your classroom will music draw your students into learning experiences, hold their attention, unlock their creativity, tune them into their inner thoughts and to one another as a group, and the lessons they learn through song will remain in their memories long after those lessons end.
 In fact, they will be singing those songs forty years from now and remembering you.
 (We are not making this up.)

 Here are some reasons why bringing music into your classroom is helpful and important:

 Music makes learning at school especially meaningful, lively, and fun.
 Students love it, respond immediately to the sound of the guitar, and ask for more.
 It becomes a special way to interact and learn that enriches life in the classroom.

 Understanding how students respond to music helps you identify and address their learning styles and strengths.
 It lets you bring out the best in students who often struggle with more traditional modes of learning, and it creates active learning.